decred/dcrdex/docs/wiki/Using BIson Wallet.md

 ### Wallet Settings

 The parameters and functions available under Wallet Settings vary depending on the asset and the type of wallet selected.
+The wallet settings panel also allows you to change the wallet type (e.g. Native/SPV, Electrum or Full Node).
-Descriptions for each parameter are also available within the settings panel in Bison Wallet by hovering over the 🛈 icon.
+Descriptions for each parameter are also available within the settings panel in Bison Wallet by hovering over the information icon.

 ![Decred Wallet Settings](./images/using-bison-wallet/wallets-settings-native-decred.png)